-Cassava is a tropical root vegetable that can be used along with potatoes, carrots, radishes and other tubers.
-Cassava is also used in flour, which is a kind of starch required in kitchens around the globe.
+What is cassava?
+It is an affordable and sust is an affordable and sustainable crop that has become an important part of agriculture around the globe.
+It is a tropical root vegetable that can be used along with potatoes, carrots, radishes and other tubers.
+Cassava is also used in flour, which is a kind of starch required in kitchens around the globe (2).
 Dry cassava flour can also be bought from grocery stores.
 Finding fresh roots of cassava plants is almost impossible because they tend to rot very quickly.

-The leaves of this veggie can be used to prepare food as well.
-Compared to other green vegetables, the nutritional value of cassava is a little low.
+The leaves of this veggie can be used to prepare food as well (3).
+Compared to other green vegetables, cassava’s nutrients fall short.
 The leaves of this plant have higher protein content when compared to the nutrients found in the roots of cassava.

 Cassava needs a comfortable environment to grow well.
 The best part of this plant is that it can survive for very long in soil that is poor in quality.

 There are two kinds of cassava plants: sweet and bitter.
 Bitter cassava plants have a higher level of cyanide, and they have to be washed and crushed well before they are cooked (4).
 This will remove all harmful toxins.
 Once that has been done, you can grind the roots of cassava plants into flour to prepare different kinds of dishes.